RedMser/constraint-satisfaction-problem/README.md

 This project started as a port of the [python-constraint](http://labix.org/python-constraint) library.

-It was originally developed by [Niels Joubert](https://github.com/njoubert/csp.js) before I modernized the project for the current JavaScript ecosystem.
+This library was originally developed by [Niels Joubert](https://github.com/njoubert/csp.js).
+I have taken his code and modernized it to current JavaScript ecosystem standards, for publishing on NPM.